 Heritage Conservation Areas are distinct districts with special heritage value and character.
-The British Columbia Power Commission building is in Development Permit Area DPA 2 (HC): Core Business which, for the purposes of heritage conservation, requires a Heritage Alteration Permit for land, buildings or other structures, or portions thereof, which are listed on the City of Victoria Heritage Register, subject to a Heritage Designation Bylaw, or subject to a Covenant for heritage conservation.
+The British Columbia Power Commission Building is in Development Permit Area DPA 2 (HC): Core Business which, for the purposes of heritage conservation, requires a Heritage Alteration Permit for land, buildings or other structures, or portions thereof, which are listed on the City of Victoria Heritage Register, subject to a Heritage Designation Bylaw, or subject to a Covenant for heritage conservation.

-As detailed in the OCP on page 185, the Core Business area is a major commercial and employment centre for Victoria and the surrounding region.
+As detailed in the OCP's Appendix A, the DPA 2 (HC): Core Business area is a major commercial and employment centre for Victoria and the surrounding region.
 Potential remains for revitalization through redevelopment, infill, building additions and heritage conservation, and high-density commercial development is identified for this area.

-Figure 55: Map 34 - DPA 2 (HC): Core Business, City of Victoria OCP.
+Figure 55: Map 36 - DPA 2 (HC): Core Business, City of Victoria OCP.